 The 2030 Agenda for Sustainable Development resolved to create universal literacy and provide inclusive, equitable, and universal access to quality education at all levels.
 It also called for a revitalized global partnership for realizing the implementation targets by 2030.
 The report of the Education Commission in 2016 estimated that the global funding gap to ensure quality education for all children was USD 1.8 trillion per year.
 In India, the size of the financing gap is estimated to be USD 740 billion for the period 2015-2030.
-Although the government remains to be the single largest contributors of education financing, its allocation of 3.4% of the GDP (USD 63 billion annually) falls short of the 6% target enunciated in the national education policy and the Education 2030 Framework for Action.
+Although the government remains to be the single largest contributors of education financing, its allocation of 3.4% of the GDP (USD 63 billion annually) fall short of the 6% target enunciated in the national education policy and the Education 2030 Framework for Action.

 There is an increasing involvement of the private sector to fill in the gap.
 India has seen an expansion of private spending on education.
-Out of a total of USD 133 billion annual market of education in India, the annual private expenditure is USD 56 billion.
-With India's economic growth and global positioning, it is no longer deemed as a poor, developing country.
+Out of a total of USD 133 billion annual market of education in India, the annual private spend is USD 56 billion.
+With India's economic growth and global positioning, it is not seen as a poor, developing country.
 As a result, foreign aid inflows to education in India have declined.
 The statutory obligation of Corporate Social Responsibility (CSR) has helped release funds from the private sector for social causes.
 India is also seen as one of the most attractive markets for impact investing worldwide.

-This case study showcases the design and the process of establishing a catalytic platform, the India Education Outcome Fund (IEOF) of Social Finance India (SF-IND), aimed at providing sustainable and innovative funding at scale to deliver educational outcomes.
-The IEOF is still under development but readers of this case study can learn about what is involved in setting up such a platform by understanding the issues encountered, choices made and implementation mechanisms being considered for adoption in the marketplace.
+This case study showcases the process of establishing a catalytic platform, the India Education Outcome Fund (IEOF) of Social Finance India (SF-IND), for providing sustainable and innovative funding at scale for delivering education outcomes.
+It presents various issues encountered, choices made and implementation mechanisms considered for adoption in the marketplace.

-Social Finance India (SF-IND) was established in 2018 as a nonprofit organization dedicated to harnessing capital to address social challenges, with the financial support of Tata Trusts and the Global Steering Group for Impact Investment (GSG).
+Social Finance India (SF-IND) was established in 2018 as a nonprofit organization with the financial support of Tata Trusts and the Global Steering Group for Impact Investment (GSG) for harnessing capital to address social challenges.
 It is part of the Social Finance Global Network (SFGN).
-SF-IND set up the IEOF with an aim to create transformational impact in Indian education through funding USD 1 billion of outcomes-focused activities by 2030.
-As far as the status of education is concerned, India has achieved access and participation of children in education and the major challenges are those of learning crisis and equity concerns.
+SF-IND set up the IEOF with an aim to create transformational impact in Indian education through funding USD 1billion of outcomes-focused activity by 2030.
+As far as status of education is concerned, India has achieved access and participation of children in education and the biggest issues are that of learning crisis and equity concerns.